Rob-Cortes/Microbial-Biodiversity/README.md

 # Plotly Charts

-We define several functions that process the information for a given test subject (e.g., sorting and slicing), in preparation for plotting.
+We define functions that process the information for a given test subject (e.g., sorting and slicing), in preparation for plotting.
+These functions return dictionary structures that can be passed directly to Plotly.newPlot() or Plotly.react().
+For example, the function getBarData() could be used as follows.

+// Fetch JSON data from URL and log the first object in the samples array d3.json(url).then(function(data) {

+    // Pass the information from the first test subject to getBarData(), which sort the microbes from most prevalent to least prevalent and show only the the top 10.
+The dictionary returned by this function also includes some formatting instructions for Plotly.
+    let barData = getBarData(data.samples[0]);

+    // Plot the findings from the first test subject Plotly.newPlot('bar', barData);
+};

 We display the information by calling Plotly.newPlot() or Plotly.react(), while pointing to either the 'bar' or 'bubble' div in the html, as needed.